hscrocha/CodeClonesActivity/README.md

 Let's use an automated tool for duplicate detection, [Dude](http://wettel.github.io/dude.html).
 This tool uses line similarity to find clones.
 Now, we will use Dude to detect clones on the `ShortCodeExample/DuplicationSuspect.java` file.

 Download and execute Dude.
 Since it is a java executable, Dude should run on any platform with a JVM.
 On the main interface, click on the "Home/House" icon (or menu 'Search' -> 'Set starting directory') and select the folder with `ShortCodeExample`.
-Make sure there are no other files in this folder otherwise Dude will also try to detect clones on them.
+Make sure there are no other files in this folder, otherwise, Dude will also try to detect clones on them.
 Then click on the 'Search' icon (or menu 'Search' -> 'Search').

 ![Dude-Task2](./images/dude-short-duplicate.png)

+**Attention MAC Users:** Dude cannot see inside Downloads or Documents folders (it lacks permission to do so).
+Please copy the java file into a folder inside your home folder.

 Look at the general statistics for the clones in this run by going to the menu 'Search' -> 'Statistics'.